C00reNUT/neural-style/README.md

 * More layers to extract content and style from
 * Activation shift (see `--ashift`), comes from [Improving the Neural Algorithm of Artistic Style][improv_paper_arxiv]
 * Different style feature extraction, in addition to Gram matrices calculation, see [Style feature extraction section](#style-feature-extraction)
+* Distribution remapping loss, based on the idea of histogram loss from [Stable and Controllable Neural Texture Synthesis and Style Transfer Using Histogram Losses][histloss_paper_arxiv]

 Original (base) implementation of TF style transfer introduced styles blending.
 This implementation also has an option of switching between L-BFGS/CG/Adam optimizers.